-In this section, we analyze the main challenges in designing RIS-aided PLKG from proof-of-concept experiments, which are shown in Fig. \ref{Fig:RIS_deployment}, including channel reciprocity, RIS switch speed and RIS deployment.
-Specifically, the experiment scenario of channel reciprocity and RIS switch speed is shown in Fig. \ref{Fig:RIS_deployment}(a), and the experiment of RIS deployment is based on the scenario in Fig. \ref{Fig:RIS_deployment}(b).
+In this section, we analyze the main challenges in designing RIS-aided PLKG from proof-of-concept experiments, which includes channel reciprocity, RIS reconfiguration speed and RIS deployment.
+The experiment scenario is shown in Fig. \ref{Fig:RIS_deployment}; therein, the channel reciprocity and RIS reconfiguration speed are based on Fig. \ref{Fig:RIS_deployment}(a), and the experiment of RIS deployment is based on the scenario in Fig. \ref{Fig:RIS_deployment}(b).

 Regarding the experiment architecture, the experiment requires the usage of the high-performance notebook HOST PC, the software radio platform USRP-RIO, the synchronous clock node WR LEN, the clock distributor WR switch, and the RIS.
-The RIS operates at $4.25$ GHz, and has $8$ rows $\times$ $32$ columns RIS units, where each RIS unit is a square with size $0.012$ m and every two rows of RIS units are a group.
+The RIS operates at 4.25 GHz, and has 8 rows $\times$ 32 columns RIS units, where each RIS unit is a square with size 0.012 m and every two rows of the RIS units are a group.
 The RIS is controlled by four voltage signals V1, V2, V3, V4, where each voltage signal can randomly generate one of 16 equal interval voltages within $[0,21]$ to control four groups of RIS units.
 Alice and Bob are configured with a single antenna and connected to the PC terminal via an optical fiber.
-For signal design, each wireless frame is $10$ ms and $2$ OFDM symbols with $1200$ sub-carriers for each symbol are inserted to each frame.
-The first OFDM symbol is inserted with a pilot at every $6$ sub-carriers, and a total of $200$ pilots are inserted for the acquisition of CSI.
-The second OFDM symbol includes $1200$ bit of data for the calculation of RSS.
-The least squares (LS) channel estimation is used to obtain the CSI, and the double threshold quantization method and single bit cumulative distribution function (CDF) quantization method are adopted to obtain the raw key sequences \cite{CDFquantization}.
+Regarding the signal design, each wireless frame is 10 ms and 2 OFDM symbols with 1,200 sub-carriers for each symbol are inserted to each frame.
+The first OFDM symbol is inserted with a pilot at every 6 sub-carriers, and a total of 200 pilots are inserted for the acquisition of CSI.
+The second OFDM symbol includes 1,200 bit of data for the calculation of RSS.
+The least squares (LS) channel estimation is used to obtain the CSI, and the double threshold quantization method and single bit cumulative distribution function (CDF) quantization method are adopted to obtain the raw bit sequences \cite{CDFquantization}.
 All the raw key sequences are carried on randomness tests based on the statistical test suite for random number generators (NIST).